serghiou/repo-template/README.md

     └── Export          <- Write/push/sink data to a storage service.
 ```

+## How to get the data

+As of the time of writing, these are on a Share Drive on Google Drive [here](https://drive.google.com/drive/u/1/folders/0AHwZeCcC1chbUk9PVA).

 ## How to run

 To run this code, use the following diagramatic acyclic graph (DAG).
 Note that this applies for each experiment.
+Note that you need to combine all resources first into one repository to run.

 ![How to run diagram](https://github.com/serghiou/centrosomal-calcineurin/blob/main/how-to-run.jpg?raw=true)